wuyuwenj/JS_project/README.md

 NB:
 •	Friday Afternoon & Weekend: Setup project, including getting webpack up and running.
 Get canvas to show up on the screen, and spend time getting comfortable with the Canvas API.
 Create Tilemap, Player, Ducks and Platform classes.
 Try to render the grid, make sure the player can move properly with wad key.

-•	Monday: Start creating different objects such as enemies and floor to support the player If possible, try to start working on collision between floor, player, bullet and enemies.
+•	Monday: Start creating different objects such as enemies and floor to support the player If possible, try to start working on collision between floor, player and duck.

 •	Tuesday: Finish all collisions and work on creating and designing different levels